-Our Board of Directors has approved BF Borgers CPA PC ("BFG") to continue as our independent registered public accounting firm to audit our financial statements for the fiscal year ending December 31, 2020.
+Our Board of Directors has approved BF Borgers CPA PC ("BFG") to continue as our independent registered public accounting firm to audit our financial statements for the fiscal year ending December 31, 2021.

-During the Company's most recent fiscal years, neither we nor anyone acting on our behalf consulted with BFG regarding either (i) the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on our financial statements, and neither a written report nor oral advice was provided to the Company that BFG concluded was an important factor considered by the Company in reaching a decision as to the accounting, auditing or financial reporting issue, or (ii) any matter that was either the subject of a disagreement (as defined in Item 304(a)(1) (iv) of Regulation S-K and the related instructions to Item 304 of Regulation S-K) or a reportable event (as defined in Item 304(a)(1)(v) of Regulation S-K).
+During the Company's most recent fiscal years, neither we nor anyone acting on our behalf consulted with BFG regarding either (i) the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on our financial statements, and neither a written report nor oral advice was provided to the Company that BFG concluded was an important factor considered by the Company in reaching a decision as to the accounting, auditing or financial reporting issue, or (ii) any matter that was either the subject of a disagreement (as defined in Item 304(a)(1)(v) of Regulation S-K and the related instructions to Item 304 of Regulation S-K).